skunnavakkam/skunnavakkam.github.io/content/notebook/village-elder-2/index.md

 We can build up towards a simpler version of this by looking at what our wants for how a caring model acts imply, and use these inductive biases to inform how to build out this model.

 Firstly, the model should not be our friend.
-We should treat AI friends as
+We should treat AI friends as a substitution good for real friends, a product that people turn to when the social economy is bad.
+In addition, the dynamics that most friendship cultivates - a little bit of sycophancy, being slightly too agreeable - are not qualities that we want in tools that allow us to lead better lives.
+While I do caveat that there are friendships which are deeply entrenched, that admit this honesty, this is usually built up over time, with many years of sycophancy to build up a relationship of honesty.